federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 ### **Observations**

 The distribution of co-productions is, as expected, highly asymmetric.
 The United States and France are by far the largest contributors: the former made, or helped make, almost half or all the movies in the list, the latter about a fifth.
 Some of the reasons of their prevalence could be, on one hand, the significant role the United States played in post-war reconstruction, on the other, the prestige of France as the place of birth of cinema.

+- Africa least contrib. median, mean, smallest sd.
+- Western Eu most active.
+- Can't aggregate because the contributions overlap, and may count the same movie twice.
+- North America has the greatest standard deviation.
+- Asia also big standard deviation, as there's huge difference between Japan/Chinas and others.
+- Note: Turkey is labelled as Asian

 ``` r
 ggplot(data = greatest.by_country,